Have you ever bought an item on eBay then received a package from Amazon, with a gift receipt inside?

 Arbitrage sellers need to avoid order defects like any other eBay seller, so some will take a loss if Amazon prices go up before they place their order.
 Others will cancel the sale, and risk being penalized.
 Flawless automation of changes to price and availability, and automatic ordering, are the only way to mitigate the risk completely.

-Don’t the description and photos belong to Amazon?
+Is it OK to take the description and photos from Amazon?

 Arbitrage sellers are unlikely to take their own photos, as they rarely handle the items themselves.

 What is the future of online arbitrage selling?